eugenee8613/apcsa-freedom-project/blog/entry04.md

 ##### 3/18/24

 Content: So far I have created the MVP which is the minimum product of the game.
-I have added I have now more than the minimun for the game, I added the score, the sprites cam jump over objects, if the sprite hits the objects, the game is over.
+I have done more than the minimun for the game now, I added the score, the sprites cam jump over objects, if the sprite hits the objects, the game is over.
 Also if the sprite hits the objects it makes a funny burp sound.
 I am getting closer and closer to my finished game.
 ```
     import kaboom from "kaboom"
     import "kaboom/global"